owncloud-archive/documentation/user_manual/documents.rst

 border color of their user picture.

-If a user is not a local user (e.g accessing the file using public link), they will be shown as guest in the user list, automatically named Guest 1, Guest 2, and so on.
+If a user is not a local user (e.g accessing the file using public link), they will be shown as a guest in the user list, automatically named Guest 1, Guest 2, and so on.
 Guests can change their nicknames at any time by clicking on their names or thumbnails in the user list.